Collision Insurance Explained: What It Covers, Costs & When You Need It

 Vehicle Age and Mileage Considerations

-High mileage accelerates the decision to drop collision coverage.
+Most financial advisors suggest considering a drop when your vehicle's value falls below $3,000–$5,000, especially after subtracting your deductible from the maximum potential payout.
+High mileage accelerates the decision as well.
 Vehicles with over 100,000 miles typically have lower market values and face higher repair costs due to worn components.
 Certain vehicles — trucks, SUVs, and brands like Toyota and Honda — depreciate more slowly and may justify keeping collision coverage longer than similar-age vehicles from other brands.
+See our full guide on car insurance for older vehicles for a detailed breakdown.

 Pincher's Pro Tip